RishithBhowmick/DataAnalytics/README.md

 ### Steps to Reproduce Project

 To execute the project. run each of these files in this order with Jupyter.
+Cells can either be run one by one, or all be executed.

 * EDA.ipynb
 * Data Cleaning_and_Logistic Regression.ipynb